 Study Abroad Learning Outcomes Assessment at SDSU

-During the Summer 2015 and Fall 2015 terms, the SDSU Division of Undergraduate Studies (DUS) led a pilot study to assess SDSU student learning outcomes from study abroad, using the Global Perspectives Inventory (GPI).
+During the Summer 2015 and Fall 2015 terms, the SDSU Division of Academic Engagement & Student Achievement (DAESA) led a pilot study to assess SDSU student learning outcomes from study abroad, using the Global Perspectives Inventory (GPI).
+This project grew out of an initiative from SDSU’s Office of International Programs (OIP) to assess the quality of international programs, consistent with the practices of leading universities across the nation.
 The GPI was chosen due to the positive feedback about the instrument from colleagues at aspirational peer institutions.
-The pilot was funded by DUS and the SDSU International Student Center (ISC).
+The pilot was funded by DAESA and the SDSU International Student Center (ISC).
 The survey was sent to 200 randomly selected SDSU study abroad participants before and after Summer 2015 programs, and then to 200 randomly selected SDSU study abroad participants before and after Fall 2015 programs.
 Once data were collected, the spring semester was spent analyzing the data.

-Next Steps & Goals for 2016-17: With funding from DUS and the ISC, we have launched a comprehensive GPI study for 2016-17.
-We have added 10 SDSU-specific questions to complement the Likert scale questions already included in the GPI.
-In addition to the pre-test and post-test before and after the study abroad experience, we will be surveying a control group (students who don't study abroad), as well as sending a second post-test to the study abroad students one year after their return.
+Comprehensive GPI Implementation with One-year Follow-up (2016-2018): With funding from DAESA and the ISC, we conducted a comprehensive GPI study which began in Fall 2016 programs.
+We added 10 SDSU-specific questions to complement the Likert scale questions already included in the GPI.
+In addition to the pre-test and post-test before and after the study abroad experience, we surveyed a control group (students who didn't study abroad), and sent a second post-test to the study abroad students one year after their return.
+All data collection will conclude at the end of Summer 2018.
+Results and analysis will be available in the Fall 2018.